windmill-labs/windmilldocs/docs/core_concepts/3_resources_and_types/index.md

 Use the "Add Property" button to add a field to the resource type.
-You can specify constraints for the field (a type, making it mandatory, specifying a default, etc).
+You can specify constraints for the field (a type, making it mandatory, specifying a default, etc?).
 You can also view the schema by toggling the "As JSON" option:

 ![Resource type schema view](./resource_type_json.png)

 ## Using Resources

-In Windmill, [Resources](../../reference/index.md#resource) represent connections to third party systems.
+In Windmill, [Resources](../../reference/index.md#resource) represent **connections to third party systems**.
 Resources are a good way to define a connection to a frequently used third party system such as a database.
 Think of Resources as a structured way to store configuration and credentials, and access them from scripts.